-Our routing scheme is used in a particular type of folded bus, as well as in redundant broadcast trees, which may be viewed as extensions of dual buses.
+Our routing scheme uses in a particular type of folded bus, as well as redundant broadcast trees, which may be viewed as extensions of dual buses.
 Extensive analysis of folded bus schemes, such as DQDB ([IEE, Won89, Bis90, CGL90, CGL91, HM90, vA90, MB, Kam91, Rod90, WT93]) has been carried out.
 Dual bus schemes have also been analyzed extensively ([HM90, WT93, SS93, SS94b, SS94a, YC92]).
-Analysis has also been carried out for other bus schemes, such as CRMA ([Hua94, SS94b, Nas90, vALZZ91]), which can use either dual buses or a folded bus, and for optical bus schemes ([KJ95]) such as HLAN ([Fin95, RFB+97, BCH+96]) and ORMA ([Ham97]).
-Besides these main bus protocols, there exist a variety of alternative bus schemes ([Lim90, LF82, CO90, WOS92, WO90, WOSC92, TBF83, TC83]).
+Analysis has also been carried out for other bus schemes, such CRMA ([Hua94, SS94b, Nas90, vALZZ91]), which can use either dual buses or a folded bus, and for optical bus schemes ([KJ95]) such as HLAN ([]) and ORMA ([Ham97]).
+Besides these main bus protocols, there exist a variety of alternate bus schemes ([Lim90, LF82, CO90, WOS92, WO90, WOSC92, TBF83, TC]).
 The analysis for buses is almost entirely concerned with issues of bandwidth allocation, such as fairness and bandwidth efficiency.
-This analysis is not directly pertinent to our research, as we do not specify a particular scheduling or reservation scheme.
+This analysis is not directly pertinent to our research, since we do not specify a particular scheduling or reservation scheme.
 The main aspects of the construction of our folded bus are that the bus may be overlaid over any redundant mesh network and that that the bus is constructed with the goal of being robust to a single link or node failure.
-None of the work referenced above is concerned with such aspects of robustness.
+None of the works referenced above are concerned with such aspects of robustness.

-Besides a folded bus route, our network management architecture also uses a route based upon redundant trees, i.e., pairs of trees in which each node is connected to at least one tree root even after failure of a single link or node.
+Besides a folded bus routing, our network management architecture also uses routing based upon redundant trees, i.e. pairs of trees where each node is connected to at least one tree root even after failure of a single link or node.
 Such pairs of trees were first introduced in [IR88, ZI89], using s-t numberings ([LEC66]), and a more general method of constructing them was given in [MFBG99].
-This paper extends the work in [MFBG99] to permit separation of the two tree roots, which allows the possibility of recovering from the failure of either root node.

-For the access protocol within our network management architecture, we address only the mechanism by which nodes can transmit and receive.
+For the protocol which enables our network management architecture, we address only the mechanism by which nodes can transmit and receive.
 As mentioned before, our goal is not to establish a particular scheduling or reservation scheme.
 Selecting the particular implementation of scheduling or reservation is best done when particular performance metrics, such a fairness, bandwidth efficiency, or delay are considered.
-The choice of appropriate metrics, in turn, depends crucially on the applications for our architecture, a discussion of which lies outside the scope of this paper.
-Scheduling has been considered extensively in the literature addressing optical stars and buses (referenced above), as well as for optical rings ([ZQ99, ZQ97]), optical switches ([Var00, LVB00, BCF99, LBR]), and WDM networks with arbitrary topologies ([HC98]).
-Another protocol aspect that we do not consider in this paper is the specific structure of the signaling for a control channel.
-Several methods and their performance, in particular in terms of scalability with the number of nodes and of delay, have been presented in [SG00, CZA93, KFG92, BM95, DG99].
+The choice of appropriate metrics, in turn, depends crucially on the applications for our architecture.
+The choice of applications is outside the scope of our paper.
+Scheduling has been considered very extensively in the literature addressing optical stars and buses, referenced above, as well as for optical rings ([ZQ99, ZQ97]), optical switches ([Var00, LVB00, BCF99, LBR]), or WDM networks with arbitrary topologies ([HC98]).
+Another protocol aspect which we do not consider in this paper is the specific structure of the signalization channel.
+Several methods and their performance, in particular in terms of scalability with the number of nodes and of delay, have been presented in [SG00, CZA93, KFG92, RZ92, BM95, DG99].

 In this paper, we do not address the issue of how transmissions are scheduled.
 A very large body of literature deals with scheduling in star networks.
-While we consider timing issues in our protocol, implementation issues such timing recovery and ranging of nodes are outside the scope of this paper.